-A cement technical expert needs to bring to the attention of the man in charge of well operations what is not obvious to him.
-We, as cement experts, do that before (during design), during (execution) and after (evaluation) the cement job and it goes beyond knowing what is written in books…
+A cement technical expert needs to bring to the attention of the man in charge of well operations, what is not apparent to him.
+We, as cement experts, do that before (during design), during (execution) and after (evaluation) the cement job and it goes beyond knowing what is written in books.

-It demands playing a role similar to a character in a book that is being written… A book, with a series of chapters where the scientific method shall be constantly applied, sometimes filling the gaps in experimentation with case histories and educated guesses… Nonetheless, we create questions that require a conclusion.
+It demands that we play a role similar to a character in a book that is being written.
+A book, with a series of chapters where the scientific method shall be continuously applied, sometimes filling the gaps in experimentation with case histories and educated guesses… Nonetheless, we create questions that require a conclusion.

-Consistent with my beliefs about this very important task, I have created this site to support people looking for answers in cementing, including anybody in a drilling or work-over team, students, trainees, etc.
+Consistent with my beliefs about this essential task, I have created this site to support people looking for answers in cementing.
+This includes anybody in a drilling or work-over team, students, trainees, etc.

-- I will answer questions and provide guidance in cementing within the reach of my abilities and time.
-All questions and answers will remain private, unless specifically authorized by the submitting person to allow public publishing.
+- I will answer questions and provide guidance in cementing within reach of my abilities and time.
+All questions and answers will remain private unless specifically authorized by the submitting person to allow public publishing.

-- I do not intend to alleviate your responsibility to improve your knowledge in cementing, by reading books, articles, training, etc.
+- I do not intend to alleviate your responsibility to improve your knowledge of cementing, by reading books, articles, training, etc.